gems-uff/rapid-relase-review/records/daCosta2018impact.md

 # RQ3.
 What metrics do the studies use to compare rapid and traditional releases?

-The same metrics of the previous paper, plus:
+The same metrics of the previous paper.

 # RQ4.
 How do the studies mine release information?